Resources for Cancer Patients

 - Nutrition counseling – Registered dietitians specializing in oncology nutrition can provide personalized, evidence-based guidance to help you stay strong, avoid infections and manage side effects of cancer treatment.

 - Integrative therapies – Often used in combination with traditional cancer care, integrative therapies such as massage and acupuncture can help relieve anxiety and enhance wellness.
-Services are available at the Sewell Healthy Living Center at Sharp Coronado Hospital and the Cushman Wellness Center at Sharp Memorial Outpatient Pavilion.
+Services are available at the Sewell Healthy Living Center at Sharp Coronado Hospital.

 - Social work counseling – One-on-one support, assistance with coping techniques, and counseling are available to help people with cancer regain a sense of well-being.